 SilverStone Jewellery offers professional in-house rhodium plating services at our fully equipped North Shore, Auckland workshop.
-The process typically costs just $55 and we’ll have your jewellery back to you within three days - and the difference can be astonishing.
+The process typically costs just $65 for the average sized ring and we’ll have your jewellery back to you within three days - and the difference can be astonishing.

 What is rhodium plating?